top of page

 At Tiny Tots we strive to guide children to build positive relationships and to explore the world of feelings, behaviour and values.
 Our aim is to celebrate all success, establish a culture of praise and acceptance and develop an atmosphere of mutual respect and trust.

-Child Protection
+Safeguarding and Child Protection

 At Tiny Tots Ltd we work with children, parents, external agencies and the community to ensure the welfare and safety of children and to give them the very best start in life.
 Children have the right to be treated with respect, be helped to thrive and to be safe from any abuse in whatever form.
-As Early Years providers, we have a duty under section 40 of the Childcare Act 2006 to comply with the welfare requirements of the Early Years foundation stage.
+As Early Years providers, we have a duty under section 40 of the Childcare Act 2006 to comply with the welfare requirements of the Early Years Foundation Stage.

 We support the children within our care, protect them from maltreatment and have robust procedures in place to prevent the impairment of children's health and development.
 In our setting, we strive to protect children from the risk of radicalisation and we promote acceptance and tolerance of other beliefs and cultures (please refer to our inclusion and equality policy for further information).
 Safeguarding is a much wider subject than the elements covered within this single policy, therefore this document should be used in conjunction with the nursery's other policies and procedures.